 you have the right to request reasonable adjustments to do this.

 We have another webpage on getting physical access to the courts.
 This page is about dealing with more complex adjustments to hearings and meetings themselves.

-In our view, you should not have to ask for access in advance for bringing assistance animals, bringing mobility aids or medical equipment with you to court – although you can do so if you wish to.
+In our view, you should not have to ask for access in advance or obtain medical letters for bringing assistance animals, bringing mobility aids or medical equipment with you to court – although you can do so if you wish to.